-Select a set of cake or moist pan watercolors if you prefer them.
-Most have a good selection of basic colors you'll need for transparent watercolor painting.
-Do not use the white paint that is included in most cake or tube color sets.
+Select a set of watercolor paints.
+This 12-color set is a great deal.
+Most sets have a good selection of basic colors you'll need for transparent watercolor painting.
+Rarely use the white paint that is included in most cake or tube color sets.
 It's opaque.
-It's use would change your watercolor paintings into gouache paintings.
+Its use will change your watercolor paintings into gouache paintings.
 Gouache, or opaque watercolor is a distictly different category and approach to painting.

 If you prefer tubes pre-packaged tube sets will also give you a good starter selection of colors for watercolor painting.
 Start by using brand name "academic" or "student" grade watercolors until you can commit your resources to buying "artist" grade watercolor supplies.